 About LESO-PB

-The Solar Energy and Building Physics Laboratory (LESO-PB) works at the forefront of research and technological development in renewable energy, building science and urban physics.
-It is part of the School of Architecture, Civil and Environmental Engineering (ENAC) of the Ecole Polytechnique Fédérale de Lausanne (EPFL) in Switzerland.
+The Solar Energy and Building Physics Laboratory (LESO-PB) worked at the forefront of research and technological development in renewable energy, building science and urban physics from 1981 to 2022.
+It was part of the School of Architecture, Civil and Environmental Engineering (ENAC) of the Ecole Polytechnique Fédérale de Lausanne (EPFL) in Switzerland.

 Prof. Jean-Louis Scartezzini, Head EPFL Solar Energy and Building Physics Lab

-The Laboratory is located on the EPFL campus in Lausanne where a staff of more than fourty scientists and technicians collaborate under the direction of Prof. Dr Jean-Louis Scartezzini and three group leaders.
+The Laboratory was located on the EPFL campus in Lausanne where a staff of more than fourty scientists and technicians collaborated under the direction of Prof. Dr Jean-Louis Scartezzini and three group leaders.

 The LESO-PB has acquired a solid national and international reputation in the academic world through the generation and transfer of advanced scientific knowledge geared to the requirements of the built environment and sustainable development.

-Its research activities take place on the one hand in the LESO experimental building and on the other in a laboratory in the GC building, where Dr Andreas Schueler and his group leader “Nanotechnology for Solar Energy Conversion” conduct their research.
+Its research activities took place on the one hand in the LESO experimental building and on the other in a laboratory in the GC building, where Dr Andreas Schueler and his group leader “Nanotechnology for Solar Energy Conversion” continue to conduct their research.

-LESO-PB personnel tasks include teaching to undergraduate and postgraduate students of architecture, civil and environmental engineering, physics as well as other EPFL sections, who can choose to do their Bachelor or Master thesis at the Laboratory.
+LESO-PB personnel tasks included teaching to undergraduate and postgraduate students of architecture, civil and environmental engineering, physics as well as other EPFL sections, who could choose to do their Bachelor or Master thesis at the Laboratory.
+Dr Andreas Schueler continues to dispense all teaching in building physics and has recently received the Polysphere Award for best teacher of ENAC.

-Scientific activities of the LESO-PB include basic and applied research in the following fields:
+Scientific activities of the LESO-PB included basic and applied research in the following fields:

 • Intensive use and perception of daylight